somm15/somm15.github.io/_posts/2018-11-15-welcome-to-jekyll.md

 ---
 My Yubikey has become increasingly useful over the past month.
 So far my main usage was 2 factor authentication using U2F for Facebook, Gitbhub and Archlinux laptop.
 I also use it to authenticate to my mac.

-I used it as well to store my ssh keys (see: https://developers.yubico.com/PIV/Guides/SSH_user_certificates.html and https://developers.yubico.com/PIV/Guides/SSH_with_PIV_and_PKCS11.html).
+I used it as well to store my ssh keys (see: [yubikey-SSH_PIV]  and [yubiket-SSH_PIV2]).
 However, I always faced the following problem:

 {% highlight bash %}
 bash:~ somos$ ssh-add -s /usr/local/lib/libykcs11.dylib Enter passphrase for PKCS#11: